fastrgv/CoTerminalApps/README.md

 ## What is new:

+**ver 2.3.9 -- 05nov21**
+* Added example script to build using Gnu/Gnat.
+* Refined libraries and build scripts.
+* Replaced libgnatcoll.a with one downloaded from GitHub.
+*
 **ver 2.3.7 -- 18oct21**

 * Besides Win64, I now provide a Win32 build, to support older platforms.